-Bite sized treats, traditionally served in bamboo steaming baskets and accompanied with tea (yum cha).
-With vast varieties I will in no way try to name them all.
-Instead here are a couple of the favourites.
+Bite-sized treats, traditionally served in bamboo steaming baskets and accompanied with tea (yum cha).
+With vast varieties, I will in no way try to name them all.
+Instead here are a couple of my favourites.
 Found on most Chinatown dim sum menus, the popular steamed shumai dumplings and baozi buns (bao).
 Eat as a snack and and leave plenty space for the heavier Chinatown treats.

 Minced meats wrapped in wonton-esque cases and steam cooked.
 Generally served as portions of three (as do many dim sum dishes).
 Shumai dumplings are traditionally made with pork but can be found as an assortment of meats.
 Common examples on a dim sum menu include crab or shrimp shumai.
 Even with shumai the variations seem endless with different wraps, meats and ingredients.
 Eat with chopsticks.
 Serve with a soy and vinegar dip.
 Pay around 50 Baht for a set of 3 Shumai.
 A Thai equivalent is Kanom Jeeb which can be found as street food in Bangkok and come served with added sprinkles of toasted garlic.

 Baozi Buns (Bao)